fodhil-ben/hackini_2k25_writeups/web/time_capsule/README.md

-## Insecure Deserialization CTF Writeup
+## Insecure Deserialization lead to RCE

 The challenge had an endpoint that processed user-supplied serialized data.